How to Spot a Phishing Email: A Visual Guide (2026)

 - Mobile email clients don't always show full sender addresses

-- QR code phishing specifically targets mobile devices
+- QR code phishing specifically targets mobile devices (you cannot hover a QR code)

 Mobile Safety Tip: Before inspecting a suspicious link on mobile, turn off Wi-Fi and cellular data to prevent accidental loading if you mistap.
 This prevents malware from communicating even if the link opens.